Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after consuming your drink to help lower blood sugar levels.
+Engage in light physical activity, such as a short walk after consuming your beverage, to enhance insulin sensitivity and help mitigate glucose rises.

 healthspan-mbl